hajdun/currency-list-v2/README.md

 Contains the application urls for fetching the country and the currency list.

-# Getting Started with Create React App
+# Made with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).